iTwin/itwinjs-core/docs/presentation/Hierarchies/RelatedInstanceNodes.md

 ### Attribute: `relationshipPaths`

-Specifies a list of [relationship path specifications](../Common-Rules/RelationshipPathSpecification.md) to follow when looking for related instances.
+Specifies a chain of [relationship path specifications](../Common-Rules/RelationshipPathSpecification.md) that forms a path from a source instance to the output instances.
+When this array is empty, the specification produces no results.
-Either a single or an array of specifications may be specified for this attribute.
-Specifying an empty array makes the whole specification a no-op.

 ```ts
 [[include:Hierarchies.RelatedInstanceNodesSpecification.RelationshipPaths.Ruleset]]